kn1m/brief/README.md

 # brief

-brief is personal library.
+brief is a personal library with reach ablilities.

 Original purpose was to catolgize >1500 of books by simply scaning edition marks or ISBNs using Tesseract Engine.

-### Features in development:
+### Features in development
     - storing edition files;
     - adding flexibility to Tesseract settings;
     - storing notes with easily ability to perform flexible search;